minkcv/vm/docs/vaporlang.md

 # Vapor Lang
 This file describes the syntax of the provided compiler.
 The language is slightly higher level than assembly.

-Vapor lang supports named global variables, functions, conditional flow, loops, memory access, and some operators.
+Vapor lang supports named global variables, constants, functions, conditional flow, loops, memory access, and some operators.
 Variable declarations and assignments must end in semicolons.
 Functions and control flow blocks must be bounded by open and close curly braces `{`,`}`.
 The compiler is very whitespace sensitive, not in terms of logic (like python), but in terms of parsing.
 The compiler stores variables and the call stack in memory segments 59 through 63 (inclusive).
 The maximum number of variables is 1024 and the maximum call stack size is 127 calls.